VITO-UHassselt-SPOC-correction/OLINK-Target-96-cohort-bridging/README.md

 ## Reference

-The briding_fun script contains Olink Analyze scripts that were modified and tailored to fit the SPOC correction purpose.
+The briding_fun.R script contains Olink Analyze scripts that have been combined, modified and customized for the purpose of the SPOC correction procedure.
 The original OLINK scripts are from Olink Analyze: Nevola K, Sandin M, Guess J, Forsberg S, Cambronero C, Pucholt P, Zhang B, Sheikhi M, Diamanti K, Kar A, Conze L, Chin K, Topouza D (2025).
 Olink Analyze: Facilitate Analysis of Proteomic Data from Olink.
 R package version 4.1.0.